Microplate Readers Buying Guide

-Learn about the different types of readers and read modes, applications, technologies and other important considerations.
+Learn about the different types of readers; their read modes, applications, technologies and other important considerations.

 Introduction to Microplate Readers

 Microplate readers are used to detect biological, chemical or physical events in microtiter plates via the measurement of light.
-Microplate readers are the key workhorses in many laboratories and are extensively used for many applications across a wide range of disciplines including life sciences, drug discovery, bioassay validation, quality control, drug safety, toxicity testing and biopharmaceutical/pharmaceutical manufacturing processes.
+They are the key workhorses in many laboratories and are extensively used for many applications across a wide range of disciplines, including life sciences, basic research, target discovery, lead discovery, bioassay validation, quality control, drug safety, toxicity testing and biopharmaceutical/pharmaceutical manufacturing processes.

-Although a well established product category, microplate readers are continuing to evolve towards greater functionality, flexibility, speed and throughput.
-Currently there are a wide variety of microplate readers on the market, offering different capabilities and functionalities.
+Although part of a well established product category, microplate readers are continuing to evolve towards greater functionality, flexibility, speed and throughput.
+There is a wide variety of microplate readers on the market, each offering different capabilities and functionalities.

 Microplate readers largely differ by the type of detection mode they offer.
 Common detection modes include absorbance, fluorescence and luminescence.
-Microplate readers may also include additional detection modules such as those for fluorescence resonance energy transfer (FRET), time-resolved fluorescence (TRF) , the variant TR-FRET, fluorescence polarization, bioluminescence resonance energy transfer (BRET) and nephelometry.
+Some readers may also include additional detection modules, such as those for fluorescence resonance energy transfer (FRET), time-resolved fluorescence (TRF) , the variant TR-FRET, fluorescence polarization, bioluminescence resonance energy transfer (BRET), AlphaScreen and nephelometry.

-Microplate readers can be purchased as either single-mode or multimode, where the latter combines several read modes on one instrument.
+Microplate readers can be purchased as either single-mode or multimode; the latter combines several read modes in one instrument.
 Multimode microplate readers enable researchers to perform multiple assay types in one system.
-Inevitably multimode readers are typically more expensive than single-mode readers, but purchasing one multimode reader is likely to be more cost-effective than buying several dedicated machines.
-In addition they do not consume much more bench space than a single reader and are often modular and upgradable, allowing a laboratory to purchase only what they need at the time.
+Inevitably, multimode readers are typically more expensive than single-mode readers, but purchasing one multimode reader is likely to be more cost-effective than buying several dedicated machines.
+In addition, they do not consume much more bench space than a single reader and are often modular and upgradable, allowing a laboratory to purchase only what they need at the time.

 Consider your Applications

-When choosing a microplate reader the first consideration, and perhaps the most important, is what applications is it going to be used for?
+When choosing a microplate reader, the first, and perhaps the most important, consideration is what application(s) will be measured?
 Microplate readers are used for numerous applications across a wide range of disciplines.

 If you work within a life science, basic research or drug discovery laboratory, you may be using a microplate reader for applications such as:

-- Enzyme-Linked Immune-Absorbent Assay: ELISA is an immunodetection assay which allows for identification of specific antigens in samples.
-Horseradish peroxidise (HRP) is typically conjugated to the secondary antibody to detect the binding of antibody to the antigen of interest.
+- Enzyme-Linked Immunosorbent Assay: ELISA is an immunodetection assay for the identification of specific antigens in samples.
+Horseradish peroxidase (HRP) is typically conjugated to the secondary antibody to detect the binding of antibody to the antigen of interest.
 A chromogenic substrate for HRP, such as tetramethybenzidine hydrochloride (TMB), which absorbs visible light at 450 nm, is used to detect binding.
 ELISA is used widely in life sciences but also in pre-clinical testing for drug development.

 - Kinetics: Enzyme kinetics is an important aspect of enzymology.
-The use of a chromagenic substrate allows for the determination of enzyme kinetics such as the Michaelis-Menten constant and the rate of a reaction.
+The use of a chromogenic substrate allows for the determination of enzyme kinetics, such as the Michaelis-Menten constant and the rate of a reaction.

 - Protein Assays: A variety of commercially available kits allow for measuring the amount of total protein in a sample.
-Reagents are typically used that change color linearly in response to the amount of protein in the sample.
+Reagents that change color linearly in response to the amount of protein in the sample are typically used.
 Commonly used assays include bicinchoninic acid (BCA), Lowry and Bradford.

 - Cell Density: An important aspect of preparing bacterial cultures is to determine the growth phase before harvesting the cells.
 Measurement of optical density (O.D.) at 600 nm allows for this determination.